digidigital/OCRthyPDF-Essentials/README.md

 You can use the pattern <SEPARATOR_TEXT>|<CUSTOM_POSTFIX> in your QR-Code to add a custom postfix to the filename by using Sticker Mode.
 Use individual postfixes in each code since no segment numbers are added in this mode if a custom postfix is found.

-Examples for useful QR-Codes in Sticker Mode:
+:pushpin: Examples for useful QR-Codes in Sticker Mode:
 - NEXT|CoverLetter - NEXT|Attachments
 - NEXT|CoverLetter_Miller - NEXT|CoverLetter_Smith

-If you select the option not to use the source filename in the output filename you are able to set the filenames by using the custom postfixes (if you leave the postfix field in the options tab blank).
+:pushpin: If you select the option not to use the source filename in the output filename you are able to set the filenames by using the custom postfixes (if you leave the postfix field in the options tab blank).

 Before Splitter starts analyzing the pages of a PDF file, the source PDF file is rewritten with Ghostscript to work around some common problems with PDF files created by scanners/MFPs.
 Splitter looks for QR codes in the rewritten file, but assembles the split files directly from the source file.
 You can use the "Assemble split files from rewritten source file?" option to tell Splitter to take the pages from the rewritten/repaired version.
 If you are splitting scanned documents that contain bitmap images, this should be safe.
 If you split documents that contain other elements (text, fonts, vector drawings, etc.), the result may differ from the source!